-If you trade in firearms, parts thereof, and ammunition abroad, you must be aware that you cannot import weapons without a permit from the police or District Sheriff.
+If you trade in firearms, parts thereof, and ammunition abroad, you must be aware that you cannot import firearms without a permit from the police or District Sheriff.

-This information applies to those importing weapons for personal use.
+This information applies to those importing firearms for personal use.
 This means that this information does not apply to onward sale or other commercial use.

 What can be imported without a permit